Carpal Tunnel Release

 Carpal tunnel release is a surgery used to treat and potentially heal the painful

 condition known as carpal tunnel syndrome.
-Doctors used to think that carpal tunnel
+Healthcare providers used to think that

-syndrome was caused by an overuse injury or a repetitive motion performed by the wrist
+carpal tunnel syndrome was caused by an overuse injury or a repetitive motion done

-or hand, often at work.
-They now know that it’s most likely a congenital predisposition
+by the wrist or hand, often at work.
+They now know that it’s most likely a congenital

-(something that runs in families) – some people simply have smaller carpal tunnels
+predisposition (something that runs in families) – some people simply have smaller

-than others.
-Carpal tunnel syndrome can also be caused by injury, such as a sprain
+carpal tunnels than others.
+Carpal tunnel syndrome can also be caused by injury, such

-or fracture, or repetitive use of a vibrating tool.
-It's also been linked to pregnancy,
+as a sprain or fracture, or repetitive use of a vibrating tool.
+It's also been linked

 The median nerve and tendons that allow your fingers to move pass through a narrow